 introduction

 The advent and advance of NGS in recent years has led to the identification of a large number of Mendelian disease genes.
-The typical approach to identifying Mendelian disease causal variants using either whole-genome sequence (WGS) or whole exome sequence (WES) data is to filter variants in an affected individual or shared by affected family members, removing those which are found at higher frequencies, e.g. 0.1% in variant databases. unaffected family member(s) are also used in the filtering process.
-While filtering is straightforward and has been successful (Ng et al., 2010), such efforts on limited family information, e.g. mode of inheritance, sharing between a subset of family members and information from external resources on variant functional characterization and frequencies.
-Linkage analysis, on the other hand, which incorporates information on mode of inheritance, penetrance, allele frequency and genetic map information, remains a powerful tool to identify Mendelian disease loci.
+The typical approach to identifying Mendelian disease causal variants using either whole-genome sequence (WGS) or exome sequence (ES) data is to filter variants in an affected individual or shared by affected family members, removing those which are found at higher frequencies, e.g. 0.1% in variant databases.
+Sometimes unaffected family member(s) are also used in the filtering process.
+While filtering is straightforward and has been successful (Ng et al., 2010), such efforts rely on limited family information, e.g. mode of inheritance, sharing between a subset of family members and information from external resources on variant functional characterization and frequencies.
+On the other hand, linkage analysis, which incorporates information on mode of inheritance, penetrance, allele frequency and genetic map information, remains a powerful tool to identify Mendelian disease loci.
 As a result, combined SNP array based linkage analysis and sequence based filtering method is starting to become popular in human genetics community(Louis-Dit-Picard et al., 2012; Santos-Cortez et al., 2013).
-Although it has been shown that analyzing SNVs from WES data provide acceptable linkage results, due to their low heterozygosity they provide less power than the analysis of SNPs on genotyping arrays (Smith et al., 2011).
+Although it has been shown that analyzing SNVs from ES data provide acceptable linkage results, due to their low heterozygosity they provide less power than the analysis of SNPs on genotyping arrays (Smith et al., 2011).

-We developed the collapsed haplotype pattern (CHP) method to create markers that are more heterozygous and informative for linkage analysis than individual SNVs.
-Unlike when SNPs are analyzed the CHP method does not require LD pruning and is particularly powerful in the presents of intra and inter familial allelic heterogeneity, e.g. compound heterozygotes.
-Additionally because SEQLinkage can calculate HLODs it is also powerful when there is locus heterogeneity and the underlying genetic etiology is not due to the same gene/region in all families.
+We developed SEQLinkage package using collapsed haplotype pattern (CHP) method to create markers that are more heterozygous and informative for linkage analysis than individual SNVs.
+Unlike when SNPs are analyzed the CHP method does not require LD pruning and is particularly powerful in the presents of intra (e.g. compound heterozygotes) and inter familial allelic heterogeneity.
+Additionally because SEQLinkage can calculate HLODs it is remains powerful when there is locus heterogeneity, i.e. the underlying genetic etiology is not due to the same gene/region in all families.

 Methods